kaplana/cos126webv2/content/project.md

 Whiter pixels correspond to beads (foreground) and blacker pixels to water (background).
 We break the problem into three pieces: (i) read an image, (ii) classify the pixels as foreground or background, and (iii) find the disc-shaped clumps of foreground pixels that constitute each bead.

 - *Reading the image.* Use the [Picture](http://introcs.cs.princeton.edu/java/stdlib/javadoc/Picture.html) data type from Section 3.1 to read the image.
 By convention, pixels are measured from left-to-right (\\(x\\)-coordinate) and top-to-bottom (\\(y\\)-coordinate).
 - *Classifying the pixels as foreground or background.* We use a simple, but effective, technique known as *thresholding* to separate the pixels into foreground and background components: all pixels with monochrome luminance values strictly below some threshold *tau* are considered background; all others are considered foreground.
 The two pictures above illustrates the original frame (above left) and the same frame after thresholding (above right), using *tau* = 180.0.
-An approach for computing luminance is demonstrated in [Luminance.java](https://introcs.cs.princeton.edu/31datatype/Luminance.java.html).
+An API for computing luminance is provided in [Luminance.java](https://introcs.cs.princeton.edu/31datatype/Luminance.java.html).
+Use the `intensity()` method defined in this class.
 - *Finding the blobs.* A polystyrene bead is represented by a disc-like shape of at least some minimum number *min* (typically 25) of connected foreground pixels.
 A *blob* or *connected component* is a maximal set of connected foreground pixels, regardless of its shape or size.
 We will refer to any blob containing at least *min* pixels as a *bead*.
 The *center of mass* of a blob (or bead) is the average of the \\(x\\)- and \\(y\\)-coordinates of its constituent pixels.

 Create a helper data type `Blob` that has the following API.